MAHABHARATA: THE WAY OF LIFE

 Interesting stories of their previous incarnations, the birth of the characters, mythological secrets that reveal their purpose, and beautifully versed saga traces how their lives turned them into legends.
 The womb of this grand epic has mothered and cried in pain for her five hundred children born over five generations.

-Each character outshines with their own combination of skills, personality and qualities in the monumental panorama.
+Each character outshines with their own combination of skills, personality, and qualities in the monumental panorama.
 An epic vast enough to accommodate each character, regardless of gender, age, caste or status as they play a prominent role as a sparkling ripple to create a momentary glitter in the vast ocean of Mahabharata.
 So many characters but only one of them accumulated karmas to reach the shores of Nirvana through deeds and dharma.

-The strengths and the accomplishments of Bhishma, the great grandsire was immeasurable.
+The strengths and the accomplishments of Bhishma, the great-grandsire was immeasurable.
 The valor of Pandavas and Kauravas the paternal cousins had no metaphor.
 Warriors like Drona, Dhrishtadyumna, Karna, Eklvaya, Ashwathama could defeat anyone on the earth.
 Braver than their fathers were the royal sons of Pandavas - Ghatotkacha, Abhimanyu, Yaudheya, Sarvaga, Niramitra, Suhotra, UpaPandavas.

 The sacrifice made by Barbareek, the grandson of Pandavas, at the time of war is remarkable.
 Lord Shiva’s blessings had endowed him mystical powers that could finish off the entire war in a duration of five minutes leaving no scope for Arjuna, Karna or Bheeshma to display their valor.
-So extraordinary were his strengths and powers that lord Krishna had to demand his life to eliminate him from the war.
+So extraordinary were his strengths and powers that Lord Krishna had to demand his life to eliminate him from the war.

 Sons of Kauravas like Lakshmankumar, and karna’s sons - Vrishasena, Vrishaketu, Chitrasena, Satyasena, Sushena, Shatrunjaya, Dvipata, Banasena, and Prasena were the strongest mortals ever born.

 The extensive range of powers and ambitions prevailing on the earth motivated destiny to scheme the great Kurushektra war.
 The purpose of the war was to create an outlet for the entire combustion else each one of them had the potential energy to bring great destruction on the earth.
-While analysing Mahabharata, we researchers cannot afford to ignore a single character or forget the smallest role played by any one of them as we would lose the tool to understand a specific concept or perspective.
+While analyzing Mahabharata, we researchers cannot afford to ignore a single character or forget the smallest role played by anyone of them as we would lose the tool to understand a specific concept or perspective.